twigjs/twig.js/README.md

 // outputs: "The cupcake is a lie."
 ```

+# Tests

+There are two sets of tests available for Twig.js.
+The node tests are written in [Mocha][mocha] and can be invoked with `make test`.
+There are also browser tests written in [QUnit][qunit] that are in the `qtests` directory.
+These will eventually be replaced with the Mocha tests, but for now are still the best way to test browser compatability.

 # License

 Twig.js is available under a [BSD 2-Clause license][bsd-2], see the LICENSE file for more information.